-- Saves Time: Transactions using Blockchain are instanteneous.
+- Saves Time: Transactions using Blockchain are instantaneous.
 Traditionally, settlements for stocks, bonds, etc. are possible to complete only in T+2 or T+3 duration.
 With Blockchain, this is reduced to T+0.
 Faster settlement means Banks don’t need to hold huge cash reserves or other collaterals against settlement risks.
 Immediate settlement cuts down the impact of inflation and currency fluctuation risks.
-Loans can be underwrutten the same day instead of waiting for weeks.
+Loans can be underwritten the same day instead of waiting for weeks.

 - Removes Costs: Traditionally, business houses have a lot of spend towards internal and external audits.
 These costs are vastly reduced or totally eliminated by use of Blockchain.
 In addition, overhead costs of transactions and hefty cost of intermediaries are eliminated.
 In addition, using Blockchain, there is no scope for redundancy or reconciliation problems since Blockchain processes each transaction only once.
 An immutable ledger ensures stricter auditing and regulatory compliance.